bdolmar/BRAVO.iOS.Challenge.01Animation/README.md

 To submit an entry for evaluation, please do the following:

-1. Use git as version control on your project.
+1. Fork the project from [https://github.com/bdolmar/BRAVO.iOS.Challenge.01Animation](https://github.com/bdolmar/BRAVO.iOS.Challenge.01Animation).
-2. Post your files to a public Github repository.
+2. Post your files to your public fork on Github.
-3. Send bdolmar@nerdery.com a url with a link to the project's repository.
+3. Send a pull request back to the original repository with your project by midnight on 10/25/2013.